 If you find you’re constantly moving items out of the way to get at what you need, that means reorganizing items on the shelves.
 Make frequently used items stand out for easier access and efficiency.

 Next, what new items do you need for your journey?

-- What new foods, ingredients, spices and vitamins do you need to move towards?
+- What new foods, ingredients, spices, and vitamins do you need to move forward?